decentraland/documentation/content/creator/scenes/publishing/publishing.md

 - You own or have permissions to the necessary amount of adjacent LAND parcels.
 Otherwise you can purchase LAND in the [Market](https://market.decentraland.org).

 {{< hint warning >}}
-**📔 Note**   Multi-parcel scenes can only be deployed to adjacent parcels.
+**📔 Note**:  Multi-parcel scenes can only be deployed to adjacent parcels.
 {{< /hint >}}

 ## Check scene data